 Even if you don't agree with that, you must agree that it is difficult to teach against racial discrimination while simultaneously being a firm supporter of age discrimination.

 Except that human beings have a very clear and specific developmental scale for thought, learning and reasoning.
 (Not to mention the fact that children have limited education and experience on which to base their decisions owing to their age.)
 While the age of majority being 18 may bit arbitrary on that scale, children are (in most cases) deficient; whereas people of different races do not have given, consistent biological developmental deficiencies.
 It is not discrimination, it is fact.
+EDIT: Children are different from adults.
+They are not "idiots", but they are ignorant and the brain continues to develop throughout puberty.

 The fact is, kids are minors and do not enjoy the same rights, nor the same burdens as adults.